search icon

 Self-employment tax is an expense.
 But there’s a flip side.
 There’s also a self-employment tax deduction for businesses owners who are self-employed or are LLCs operating as sole proprietors.
 The way it works: you calculate and pay the self-employment tax on your entire income using schedule SE.
 But then, you get to deduct half of the self-employment tax on your personal tax return (Form 1040, Schedule 1).

-If you have employees, their salaries and the payroll taxes you pay are deductible.
+If you have employees, their salaries and the payroll taxes you pay for them are deductible, which can help reduce your overall income tax liabilities.
 If you’re using a payroll service, their fees are deductible too.

 If you are operating as a sole proprietor and your business expenses are more than your income for the year, you can deduct your business losses from other personal income you have, provided the IRS doesn’t consider your business to be a hobby.
-If you are operating as an S corp, the amount of losses you can deduct will depend on your basis in the business.
+If you are operating as an S corporation, the amount of losses you can deduct will depend on your basis in the business and how you report your business taxes.
 Talk to an accounting professional for more information.

-Other products and services that you buy to use in your business are deductible, too.
+Other products and services that you buy to use in your business are deductible, too, unlike personal income taxes which are treated as personal expenses and are not deductible as business expenses.
 The laser toner, printer ink cartridges, paperclips, headphones, and all the expenses you incur are deductible if they are ordinary and necessary.
+Internet expenses like web hosting fees are also deductible.
 Keep good records and receipts to deduct them on your returns.

 Tax Information and Resources